 First, when people ask us how we do it… how we get through the pain every single day.
 Well, the answer is we have to.
 We have no alternative.
 We took the road less traveled because the other road had a blockade on it and now we are stuck on this crappy, potholed, mired, mountain hell road

-I do not recommend pushing through the pain.
+I do not recommend pushing through chronic pain.
 I recommend staying within our pain limits.
 But we are always pressured to push, push, push to meet societies standards and our own expectations and often resulting in more pain as we exceed our limits and tolerance.
 But keep in mind when I use the phrase I mean being in High Pain and trying to Function… and doing that over and over again.
 Not sustainable.
 Seriously, it is Not sustainable.
-Oh, we do it, but in the long run it doesn’t work out well.
+Oh, we do it, but in the long run, it doesn’t work out well.

 So How To Push Through The Pain